 The scandal has added to public discontent with Zuma, who’s made recent headlines for the wrong reasons, including the dismissal of Finance Minister Nhlanhla Nene.

-Nene’s firing came after the National Treasury refused to approve several controversial deals and was interpreted as the President’s inclination to remove anyone who stands in his way.
+The firing came after the National Treasury refused to approve several controversial deals, including between South African Airways and Airbus, and one to fund a one trillion rand ($50 billion) nuclear deal with Russia, and was interpreted as proof of Zuma’s inclination to remove anyone that stands in his way.

 The deals rejected included one between South African Airways and Airbus, and one to fund a 1 trillion rand ($50 billion) nuclear deal with Russia.

 Repayment offer rejected

 When things started spiraling, Zuma offered to repay some of the amount, but opposition parties pressed forward with their cases.